 ^^ copy / paste the above code to embed this Guitar Tuner on your site.

-More great Guitar Tuner chords will be coming soon!
-So stay tuned, and we'll be here to satisfy all of your guitar tuner needs in the mean time.
+Memorize a few chords and you'll be equipped for years of enjoyable strumming. guitar chords needs in the mean time.
 Just make sure your guitar is in standard tuning before starting

 Q what are those little numbers there at the bottom?